rkasper/cv-creator/resume.md

     * High-Performance Teams in a Virtual World -- Toronto Agile Conference, 2020.
     * Awesome Teams: Games for Continuous (Extreme?)
 Teaming -- Agile Games, 2016.
 * Sessions
+    * Search and Rescue: Rescuing Your Team So the People Who Show Up Can Be the Best Team Ever -- Scrum Gathering 2022.
-    * Product Inception Canvas: How to Build the Right Thing -- Agile & Beyond 2022.
-Also at Agile 2021; BAIstanbul, 2020 (invited); Agile Arizona, 2020 (invited); TriAgile 2022.
+    * Product Inception Canvas: How to Build the Right Thing -- Scrum Gathering 2022.
+Also at Agile & Beyond 2022; Agile 2021; BAIstanbul, 2020 (invited); Agile Arizona, 2020 (invited); TriAgile 2022.
     * High-Performance Teams: Core Protocols for Psychological Safety and Emotional Intelligence -- Agile Mastery, 2022 (invited at this and many other instances).
     * Agile Dojo -- the monthly meet-up I host, where participants learn skills and activities to bring agility to their organizations, 2015-present.
     * Course Creation Canvas -- Miro, 2022 (invited).